 - 1 can low-sodium black beans rinsed and drained

-- 1/2 cup whole grains such as quinoa I used a grain blend from Trader Joe's, farro, brown rice
+- 1/2 cup quinoa or other whole grains such as I used a grain blend from Trader Joe's, farro, brown rice

 In a large dutch oven, heat the olive oil over medium high heat.
 Stir in the onions, carrots and celery and cook for 3-5 minutes, until softened.